 If you are a writer, don’t be deterred.
 If you are a writer, you will/should carry on writing anyway.
 If not right away, later.

 But maybe, too, invest some time in doing other things that can raise your chances of success.
-Network, join genre organisations, continue to improve (link – uncomplicate your task of learning by not tackling pet projects).
+Network, join genre organisations, continue to improve.
 Research agents further, perhaps.
 (I will do another post on submitting writing in the future.)

 And there’s always self-publishing, which is not second-best, though it can be a lot of extra work.
 There are many, many books out there.
 I think self-publishing authors facing the challenge of getting noticed can start to understand some of the challenges faced by authors and editors selling books – though at least they are taking charge of many of their own decisions.